carloseduardocsf/carloseduardocsf/README.md

 ### Hi there 👋

+My name is Carlos Eduardo Cavalcanti 🙎‍♂️

+I'm a computer engineering student at Federal University of Paraíba 📚

+I'm passionate about solving problems and learning.
+Always open to new challenges and ready to face change.
 <!--
 **carloseduardocsf/carloseduardocsf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.